 “Shakespeare in Love” fits the Academy well.
 Its artistic and stylish presentation is typical of the kinds of films voters tend to appreciate.
 But just because it’s a good film doesn’t mean it was the most deserving.
-In any other year a movie like “Shakespeare in Love” winning might not have been so disappointing or surprising, but in 1999 it dominated the Oscars with seven wins out of thirteen nominations including the coveted Best Picture award.
+In any other year a movie like “Shakespeare in Love” winning might not have been so disappointing or surprising.
+In 1999 it dominated the Oscars with seven wins out of thirteen nominations including the coveted Best Picture award.
 The problem was that it defeated one of the most legendary war films ever made, “Saving Private Ryan”.
 After Steven Spielberg won the Best Director award many thought “Saving Private Ryan” was on its way to earning the Academy’s top honor.
 It wasn’t meant to be however as “Shakespeare in Love” took the prize while “Saving Private Ryan” became an instant classic and is today considered one of the greatest war movies ever made.
-While “Shakespeare in Love’s” win wasn’t an upset victory per say considering it’s success in other categories, it’s still considered to be one of the most underwhelming winners in Oscar history and even back in 1999 critics knew the Academy got it wrong.
+While “Shakespeare in Love’s” win wasn’t an upset victory per say considering its success in other categories, it’s still considered to be one of the most underwhelming winners in Oscar history and even back in 1999 critics knew the Academy got it wrong.

 1. “Crash” Wins Best Picture, 78th Academy Awards

 When you talk about Oscar disappointments the first thing that comes to a lot of people’s mind is “Crash”.
 “Crash” is in a special group of only two films to win Best Picture without being nominated for a Golden Globe but what really makes it stand out is the film it beat, “Brokeback Mountain”.
-While Ang Lee started this list for a controversial win, his Best Director win for the drama about two gay cowboys at the 78th Oscars was celebrated and many believed “Brokeback Mountain” was the most deserving film to win Best Picture.
+Ang Lee’s Best Director win for the drama about two gay cowboys at the 78th Oscars was celebrated and many believed “Brokeback Mountain” was the most deserving film to win Best Picture.
 What could have been a worthy opportunity for the Academy to be progressive in its voting instead saw them deny “Brokeback Mountain” and honor “Crash” which also touched on social themes and was considered a “safe” alternative for Academy voters.
 It was clearly an attempt at compromise to allow the Academy to embrace liberal thinking while also allowing the conservative voters to avoid supporting a film about homosexuality.
 To this day “Crash” remains one of the most infamous Best Picture winners ever, not only representing a wrong decision but one that many still today, over a decade later, use to exemplify the Academy’s unwillingness to overlook their own bias for the sake of deserving art.